 Equipment, including computers and software, costing less than £10,000 per individual item or group of related items is written off in the year of acquisition.
 All other equipment is capitalised at cost.
 Capitalised equipment is stated at cost and is depreciated over its useful economic life as follows:

-Non-Computer Equipment- 10 yearsComputer Equipment- 3 yearsResearch equipment project life- Project lifeFurniture- 10 yearsResidences - Furniture and Fittings- 8 years
+Non-Computer Equipment

+Computer Equipment

+Research equipment -10 years -3 years

+- Project life - 2 years generally

+Furniture -10 years

+Residences - Furniture and Fittings